fbpx

 Choosing to get sober and go through opiate withdrawal is an extremely brave decision and a challenging endeavor, but with professional treatment and support, living a happy, healthy sober life is possible.

 At Briarwood Detox Center, we have helped countless people overcome opiate addiction with individualized medical detox programs.
-Our compassionate staff has the experience and knowledge to safely treat opiate withdrawal symptoms to increase your comfort throughout treatment and greatly reduce the likelihood of relapse with clinical support.
+Our caring staff has the experience and knowledge to treat opiate withdrawal symptoms safely.
+This helps you feel more comfortable during treatment and lowers the chance of relapse with clinical support.

 If you’re wary of the Thomas Recipe but you’re ready for a fresh and sober start, call (888) 857-0557 today for more details.
 We accept most forms of insurance and we are here to help.